fouahs/myFlix-client/README.md

 # myFlix-client

+A live version of the app is available [here](https://myflix-tkr4.onrender.com/).

 ## Objective

-Using React, build the client-side for an app called myFlix based on its existing server-side code (REST API and database).
+Using React, building the client-side for an app called myFlix based on its existing server-side code (REST API and database).

 ## Design Criteria